 ESET Parental Control for Android: Who is it good for?

 ESET Parental Control is a good choice for:

-- Parents who want to monitor and control what apps, games, and websites their children are allowed to use, play and visit, on their smartphones and tablets with Android
+- Parents who want to monitor and control what apps, games, and websites their children interact with, on their smartphones and tablets

 Pros and cons

-- It lets you remotely find the location of your child, using a Google Maps pointer
+- You can remotely find the location of your child, using a Google Maps pointer

-- You can buy only one license for the premium features, and you can then use the app on an unlimited number of Android devices, as long as you connect to the same ESET account
+- You can buy only one license for the premium features, and you can then use the app on all the Android devices used by your children, using the same ESET account

 On the other hand, ESET Parental Control:

-ESET Parental Control for Android is an excellent app for parents who want a simple and easy way to check and control what their children do on their Android devices.
-We liked the user interface and the easy setup offered by this app, and we really appreciated the straightforward way in which you can configure rules for the websites that children are allowed to visit.
+ESET Parental Control for Android is an excellent app for parents who want a simple and easy way to check what their children do on their Android devices.
+We like the user interface and the setup process, and we appreciate the straightforward way in which you can configure the rules for the websites that children are allowed to visit.
 The same goes for the apps that are blocked or allowed to run and the time limits that the child has for using his or her Android devices.
-Although it can be improved by adding some more features, considering how well made this app is and the fact that you can use it on an unlimited number of Android devices, we believe that it is a good choice for any parent who cares about the way children use the Android devices that they have access to.
+Although it can be improved by adding some more features, considering how well this app is made and the fact that you can use it on all the Android devices used by your children, we believe that it is a good choice for any parent who cares about the way children use the Android devices that they have access to.

 What can ESET Parental Control do for you?